JediBantha/JKUnboundLite/readme.txt

 Gameplay changes:
 Added 3 new inventory items - Jetpack, Cloak and Artusian Crystal Force Powers scale indefinitely.
+Mind Trick 4 can now charm enemies in combat as well as taking control of a target while undetected.

+*Jedi and up:
+Noghri gas clouds now have a chance to poison their victims.

 *Jedi Knight and up:
 Once Armor reaches 0, you will be unable to replenish Armor.